Florida 2: Google’s Broad Core UpdateKenneth Nel

 All things considered, the business of website ranking is a fine art.
 With many variables factored in to build ratings, Google naturally wants to deliver trustworthy statistics.
 That means that should a somewhat inferior website receive better raking than a superior site, Google will need to put emphasis on another variable until it falls in line.
 Most folk are aware of the workings of Google’s Artificial Intelligence algorithm functioning.

-Florida 2/March 2019 Core Update Above the Call of Duty
+Florida 2 Core Update Above the Call of Duty

 But when Google announced the Florida 2/March 2019 Core Update the effect was immediate – not a few website owners saw changes in their keyword ranking, some even prior to the official announcement.
 Why the update is causing such a stir is that unlike previous ones it isn’t target specific, hence the ‘broad core’ terminology.

 First and foremost – don’t panic.
-This category of update is basically a generalized improvement to Google’s search algorithm, which facilitates greater accuracy in matching search inquiries to websites and thereby improve user satisfaction.
+This category of update is basically a generalized improvement to Google’s search algorithm.
+This facilitates greater accuracy in matching search inquiries to websites and thereby improve user satisfaction.

 The best way for any website owners to respond to the latest Florida 2/March 2019 Core Update is to stay focused on providing great content.
 Content relevance and links remain vital raking factors.
 Simply put, we need to allow the update to do its work.
 Wait patiently for Google to provide further information.